 Fluffy filling in a comforter keeps you warm on even the coldest of nights.
 Unfortunately, time and improper care both create clumps in the inner material, making the bedding lumpy in some areas and too thin in others.
 Whether the filling is down, a down alternative or other material, a daily shake-down quickly realigns you comforter's stuffing to keep it feeling plush and cozy.
 If the comforter is machine washable, dry it with dryer balls or tennis balls to keep the stuffing loose.

 Grab one end of the comforter and shake it firmly a few times to redistribute its filling.
 Start at the end that feels the most clumped or bunched up, grabbing the comforter's outer fabric without grasping the filling inside, so it can move freely.
 Move to the opposite side of the comforter and shake it again.
 Repeat the process until you've shaken the fabric from all four sides.
 Perform this ritual every day when making your bed to keep the filling loft as high as possible.
 Doing so makes the bedding feel warmer and more comfortable as your body warms the air between the fibers, down or feather.
 Once you've fluffed your comforter, avoid sitting or lying on top of it as this may crush the filling over time.

-Read the comforter's care tag to determine if it is machine washable.
+Read the comforter's care tag to determine if it's machine washable.
 If so, wash it in a large-capacity front-loading washer when it's soiled, selecting the gentle cycle and mild laundry detergent.
 Follow the washing instructions, and select an extra spin cycle to remove as much water as possible.
 Skip the washing and drying if the tag indicates the comforter is not machine washable.